Edward Rogers Wood

-Edward Rogers Wood (May 11, 1866 – June 16, 1941) was a prominent financier in Canadian business.
+Edward Rogers Wood (14 May 1866 – 16 June 1941) was a prominent financier in Canadian business.
 He was notable for his role in the development of the Brazilian Traction, Light and Power Company Limited (later Brascan Limited, then amalgamated into Brookfield Asset Management) and for his links with the "Peterborough Methodist Mafia" of George Albertus Cox.

 Life and career

-Wood was born in Peterborough, Ontario, to a Northern Irish father (John W. Wood) and a Scottish mother (Jane Porter).
+Wood was born in Peterborough, Canada West to a Northern Irish father (John W. Wood) and a Scottish mother (Jane Porter).
 He married Agnes Euphemia Smart in Toronto on July 18, 1891.
 They had a son, William (nicknamed Wy – died at six months), and a daughter, Mildred.

 In his early teens, Wood joined the Great North Western Telegraph Company owned by Peterborough's mayor, George Albertus Cox (later a member of the Senate of Canada).
 After completing school, Wood joined Cox's financial firm, the Central Canada Loan & Savings Company.
 In 1898, both men incorporated the National Trust Company in Toronto.
 National Trust became part of the Bank of Nova Scotia as Scotia Trust in 1997.

 In 1901, Cox and Wood formed Dominion Securities (now part of the Royal Bank of Canada) with the purpose of underwriting and retailing provincial, municipal, and utility bonds.
 In 1902, Wood shifted Dominion Securities into industrial finance by financing Dominion Iron & Steel and Dominion Coal.
-In 1910, he formed Dominion Steel Corporation, where his younger brother Frank Porter Wood was a President.
+In 1910, he formed Dominion Steel Corporation, where his younger brother Frank Porter Wood was a president.
 He was at that time a leading financier and also became active in philanthropy, as well as in volunteer endeavours for the University of Toronto, Toronto General Hospital, Art Gallery of Ontario and the YMCA.